PennyLaneAI/qml/whatisqchem.rst

 Many quantum chemistry algorithms require *optimization* as a critical step; an algorithm may contain parameters that must be fine-tuned for a specific application.
-What we know about optimization algorithms within quantum computing falls back on another area of research within quantum computing; quantum machine learning (QML).
+What we know about optimization algorithms within quantum computing falls back on another area of research within quantum computing: quantum machine learning (QML).

 Generally, QML algorithms are a non-trivial topic.
 Luckily, we are still able to transfer concepts from QML to quantum chemistry algorithms like the `variational quantum eigensolver <https://pennylane.ai/qml/demos/tutorial_vqe.html>`_.